spirousschuh/cookiecutter-git-workshop-basics/Tasks.md

    (second red box).
 You need to replace `cd existing_folder` with the package name that you chose in step 5.
 In case you forgot the package name you can check it with `ls -l` which displays the contentn of the current directory.
+   (if you get an error like `error: src refspec main does not match any` you need to replace main with master)
+9. Go to your project webpage `https://git.tu-berlin.de/your_name/your_project`.
+   When you see a basic README.md file you succeeded.

 ## Task 2: Improve the Readme